iewaij/talkMarkdown/notes.md

 | Italy          | 2,106,287 |
 | Spain          | 1,461,552 |
 | Netherlands    | 1,012,598 |
-Table Title: This is table caption
+: This is table caption
 ```

 Or run the code to generate a table.
 Simply add a `{r}` in your code fence, the code then become executable in RStudio and generate table and graphs for you the report.